 Support Following Tragedies

 In the aftermath of tragedies, students, faculty, and staff may all be affected.
 Students will need time to process and discuss what they are going through.
 We have provided some resources below that may help you to coordinate support, facilitate these discussions, and prepare for some of the ways in which students may react.
-Although the UCC cannot provide therapy to faculty and staff, there are resources available through the Employee Assistance Program.
+Although Counseling Services cannot provide therapy to faculty and staff, there are resources available through the Employee Assistance Program.
 Learn more at the Human Resources website if you notice yourself struggling in the aftermath of a campus tragedy.

 University of Oregon Police Department